 Thesis Committee and Working Contract

 How does the Thesis Committee work?

 Over the next three years, your doctoral project will be supervised by a personal Thesis Committee consisting of your direct adviser, the adviser at the University and an external adviser.
 The Thesis Committee provides mentoring and guidance in the scientific project but also in questions concerning the personal career development.
 Annual meetings have to take place after 9 months, 1.5 and 2.5 years.
 As a graduate student, you are responsible to schedule and document these meetings.
-The written documentation has to be sent to the Graduate Student Office.
+The written documentation (TC form signed by all thesis committee members and progress report) has to be sent only as PDF document to the Graduate Student Office.
 Please send us the names of your Thesis Committee members within the first six months of your doctoral project.
-Please also submit the consent form for advisors to the GSO.

 What should I do if my working contract ends and I am not finished with my doctoral thesis?